mrgreenxgreen/mrgreenxgreen/README.md

 ###

 <br clear="both">
-<p> Hello, I can actually do full stack development.
+<p> Hello, I can actually do full stack web development.
 However, I am much more inclined to front end.
 I got the eye for design and problem solving skills to get the job done. </p>

 ###